nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 # Template syntax
+This document serves as a guide to Nue's HTML-based template syntax, which is shared across your Markdown extensions, server components, and client-side components.
+Understanding this syntax is key to effectively building and managing your components.

 ## Expressions

 ### Text expressions
-The simplest form of expressions are placed inside curly brackets:
+The simplest form of expressions is placed inside curly brackets:

 ```html
 <span>Text: { text }</span>
 ```

-The brackets are replaced with the value of the `text` property from the corresponding component instance.
-The value will be updated on the client side whenever the `text` property changes.
+In this example, the brackets are replaced with the value of the `text` property from the corresponding component instance.
+This value will update on the client side whenever the `text` property changes, allowing for dynamic content rendering.

 ### HTML expressions
-The single brackets interpret the data as plain text, not HTML.
-To output HTML, you will need to use double brackets.
+Single brackets interpret the data as plain text, while double brackets are used to output HTML.
 Here's how `{ value: 'Hello, <b>World</b>!' }` is rendered:

 ```html
 <!-- Value is escaped: Hello, &lt;b&gt;World!&lt;/b&gt; -->